Streamlined eduroam on-ramp for for K-12, libraries, and museums

 - Work with previous adopters to avoid pitfalls and get going more quickly

-Ongoing resources to enable continued success
+Ongoing resources for continued success

 - 36 hours of Support Organization technical support annually